Bridges comes out most Thursday afternoons.

 To plan for food, please let Ruth Ann know by Tuesday, September 24, if you will attend.

 Our weekly group meets on Tuesdays at 7:00am in the Fireside Room.
 Please contact Brian Emanuels for more information, firstname.lastname@example.org.

 Wednesday Morning Bible Study

 Wednesdays from 11am-Noon in the Fireside Room

-Join Kristy Farber and others on Wednesdays at 11am in the Fireside Room to open scripture and talk about it with other people in the church.
+Join Kristy Farber and others on Wednesdays to open scripture and talk about it with other people in the church.

 Come when you can.
 No preparation is necessary

-week we will continue our study of Exodus in chapter 37.
+Next week we continue our study at Isaiah chapter 43.

 206) 232-5596 x1016 or

 Each Sunday, congregation members have the opportunity to provide the beauty of flowers to the sanctuary.
 Many donate to honor loved ones who have passed, celebrate an anniversary or birthday or just because they love seeing flowers at church.
 Whatever the reason, your thoughtfulness is greatly appreciated.
 Flowers can come from your garden or a flower shop, whatever works best for you.
 Because some are allergic to floral fragrances, it's best to plan flowers without fragrances.
 Thank you.